UPDATE: Research Guide on Transboundary Freshwater Treaties and Other Resources

 1. Introduction

-Water — the most common, naturally occurring and renewable substance on earth — covers approximately seventy-one percent of the earth's surface.[3]
-However, freshwater represents only about three percent of all water on Earth and freshwater lakes and swamps account for a mere 0.29 percent of the Earth's freshwater.
-Twenty percent of all fresh surface water is in one lake, Lake Baikal in Asia and another twenty percent is stored in the Great Lakes.
-Rivers hold only about 0.006 percent of total freshwater reserves.[4]
-In addition to accessible surface water contained in lakes and rivers, approximately thirty percent of the earth’s freshwater consists of ground water held in underground aquifers.[5]
-Although a "hidden resource", groundwater serves the basic needs of more than half the world's population and may be the only source of water in arid and semi-arid regions.
-Furthermore, glaciers, ice and snow “freeze” about 68.7 percent of the earth’s freshwater.[6]
+Water: the source of life’s origin and the sustainer of evolving lifeforms.
+This naturally occurring and renewable substance on Earth — which charts its own course — covers approximately 71 percent of the planet’s surface.
+However, freshwater lakes and swamps account for a mere 0.29 percent of the Earth’s freshwater.[2]
+Twenty percent of all fresh surface water is in one lake, Lake Baikal in Asia, and another twenty percent is stored in the Great Lakes in the United States of America.
+Rivers hold only about 0.006 percent of total freshwater reserves.[3]
+In addition to accessible surface water contained in lakes and rivers, approximately thirty percent of the earth’s freshwater consists of groundwater held in underground aquifers.[4]
+Although a “hidden resource”, groundwater serves the basic needs of more than half the world’s population and may be the only source of water in arid and semi-arid regions.
+Furthermore, glaciers, ice and snow “freeze” about 68.7 percent of the earth’s freshwater.[5]

-Different forms and levels in which water exists, in conjunction with multiple uses of the resource, and diversity of adjudicative bodies such as commissions, tribunals, and courts, present a very complex web of freshwater international law.
-Moreover, bilateral or regional agreements and related documents tend to exist only in the language(s) of the involved entities.
+Different forms and levels in which water exists, in conjunction with multiple uses of the resource, and diverse adjudicative bodies such as commissions, tribunals, courts, and international actors present a very complex web of freshwater international law.
+Moreover, bilateral, or regional agreements and related documents tend to exist only in the language(s) of the involved entities.
 These facts present a challenge in conducting research.
-Although many commercial vendors such as Westlaw, LexisNexis, and HeinOnline provide access to documents and literature for a price, this article dwells on accessing information resources which are available on the Internet at no cost.
-The article does not claim to be an exhaustive one and should be looked at as the tip of the iceberg.
+Quite often though, websites of think tanks, NGOs, as well as websites of regional and supra-regional entities,[9] and other secondary sources are helpful in tracing or monitoring the development of a particular issue.
+Although many commercial vendors such as Westlaw, LexisNexis, and HeinOnline provide access to documents and literature for a price, this article focuses on accessing information resources which are available on the Internet at no cost.

 2. Water Basics